Estimate Time7 min

 5. Treat yourself

 You didn't think we'd leave this out, did you?
-Once you've set yourself up with a strong financial foundation, polished up your emergency fund, and considered your short- and long-term goals, think about using some of your extra money for something fun.
+Once you've set yourself up with a strong financial foundation, polished up your emergency savings, and considered your short- and long-term goals, think about using some of your extra money for something fun.
 Celebrating wins with smaller incentives, such as a fancy dinner out or a weekend away, can help reinforce your good habits and motivate you to keep making wise money decisions over time.

 Ready to start saving or investing?